-Full day walk - After a 30 minute transfer by coach we arrive at St Remy
+Full day walk - After a 30 minute transfer by coach we arrive at the town of St Remy

 which was made

 famous by the painter Van Gogh.
-Just outside the town is a famous Roman
+Just outside the town we find the Roman

 archaeological site of Glanum.
 Nearby is the St-Paul-de-Mausole hospice